joshallenit/gh-stacked-diff/README.md

 `install-apk`

 Installs the already compiled APK on a real devices.
 Useful for after you have run `install-app` but forgot to plugin in your phone 😄.
+It's faster than running `install-app` again as it doesn't run gradle.

 ### To Help with Github